JensMetzner/forked/README.md

 SUBCOMMANDS:
-    checkout    Runs `git checkout <branch>` for all groups clone       Runs `git clone <repository>` for all groups feedback    Generate the feedback files for all groups help        Prints this message or the help of the given subcommand(s) init        Initialize a course, adding all forked repositories to `forked.yml` pull        Runs `git pull` for all groups
+    checkout    Runs `git checkout <branch>` for all groups clone       Runs `git clone <repository>` for all groups feedback    Either create or publish all feedback files for all groups help        Prints this message or the help of the given subcommand(s) init        Initialize a course, adding all forked repositories to `forked.yml` pull        Runs `git pull` for all groups